dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 <!--DHIS2-SECTION-ID:install_encryption_configuration-->

 DHIS2 allows for encryption of data.
-This however requires some extra setup.
+Enabling it requires some extra setup.
 To provide security to the encryption algorithm you will have to set a password in the *dhis.conf* configuration file through the *encryption.password* property: